TheFlav/Freeplay_OSD/README.md

 ### OSD informations:
 Notes: May change without notice, Displayed elements depends on current hardware setup.
 Send ``SIGUSR1`` signal to program to display full OSD, ``SIGUSR2`` for Tiny OSD.
+If you can't directly send a signal to the program, a file can be used as alternative solution with argument ``-signal_file <PATH>``.

 (F/H) : Full OSD and Tiny OSD.

 - Time (F/H) :